 I’m always big on trying to save space and avoid clutter, so to me it was worth noting that this has a very small profile and fits easily into cabinets without taking up much room.

-4 Mickey Mouse Waffles on a Stick
+4 at a Time Mickey Waffles on a Stick

 How’s this for cute — tiny Mickey Mouse waffles on a stick!
 Like the picture shows, it makes four small Mickey heads, each two and a half inches in diameter.